 Outside of horses, Jackson has diverse professional experience that he believes will be an asset to the Board.
 During his undergraduate degree at UBC, Jackson was a Vision Portfolio Director for the UBC Arts Student Centre project: a $2.5 million student lead initiative.
 He was the liaison between the member-at-large committee and the professional planning committee, and he was responsible for the compiling the year-end strategic report.
 More recently, while living in Montreal he managed two ISP remote technical support campaigns

-margot vilvang - instructor REPRESENTATIVE
+margot vilvang - community REPRESENTATIVE

 Margot Vilvang has been a riding instructor at Southlands Riding Club for more than 20 years.
 Margot was born and raised in Southlands and continues to live here with her husband Jim.
 Jim and Margot raised their three children in Southlands.
 Margot has a BSc. in Animal Science from UBC and her Canadian Pony Club "A" level.
 Margot serves on the Society Board as the instructor representative.
 She also serves on the Southlands Riding Club Company Board as President and volunteers as an instructor for the PRDA program.
 Margot was a coxswain on the Canadian National Women's Rowing team (1983) placing fourth in the World Championships in Germany.
 Horse wise, Margot has represented Canada for Prince Philip Games as both a rider (1976) in England and as a coach two times in Australia.
 In 1984 Margot represented Canada in Holland (individual bronze) at the Student World Cup (dressage and Show jumping).
 In 2011, Margot coached the Inter-Pacific Exchange Team (Gold) in New Zealand.